marc-olm/genai101/README.md

 3. Set up the Jupyter kernel
 4. Configure everything you need to run the notebooks

-After the setup is complete, you can start Jupyter Notebook:

 ## Project Structure

 - `notebooks/`: Contains Jupyter notebooks with the course materials